-A body's response during each session will also vary, depending on the blood glucose level before the session, the type of exercise(s) being performed and the length and intensity of the workout.
+A body's response during each session will also vary, depending on the blood glucose level before the session, the type of exercise(s) being performed & the length & intensity of the workout.

 So you see, it's really not difficult to begin your personal journey to fitness.
-All you need is a little motivation and an inner desire to live a life of good health and you'll be on your way!
+All you need is a little motivation & an inner desire to live a life of good health & you'll be on your way!

 PS: The first three weeks will be the most difficult, when it comes to developing exercise as a habit, but hang in there.
 Once you get past this initial hump, your routine will be second nature!
 Good luck!